Stuart Wood (canoeist)

-Stuart Wood (born 31 January 1994) is a British paracanoeist.
+Stuart Wood (born 31 January 1994) is a British Para canoeist.
 He represented Great Britain at the 2020 Summer Paralympics.

 Early life and education

 Stuart is a graduate from the University of Bath, where he studied maths, physics and computer science, and he now works in software development in Nottingham.
 Stuart has been a keen paddler for a number of years and having originally started in the KL3; he has very much found his form in the VL3.

 Career

-In June 2021 it was announced that Stuart had been selected as part of the paracanoe team for his debut Paralympic Games.

 Wood represented Great Britain at the 2019 ICF Canoe Sprint World Championships in the men's VL3 event and won a bronze medal.
 He was subsequently named to the Paralympic team for Great Britain.

 Wood represented Great Britain at the 2020 Summer Paralympics in the men's VL3 event and won a bronze medal.